D-pixel-crime/Decentralised-Freelance-Escrow/readme.md

 3. **Settlement:** Once the client approves the deliverables, the smart contract automatically releases the locked funds directly to the freelancer's wallet.
 4. **Dispute Resolution:** If a conflict arises, a decentralized or multi-party arbitration layer is triggered, halting the funds until evidence is evaluated and a fair resolution is executed programmatically.

-### Visual Identity & Theme:
-To counter the psychological anxiety of users locking up substantial funds, the platform rejects playful web aesthetics in favor of an **"Institutional-Grade DeFi / Digital Vault"** theme.
-Inspired by the ChainFund layout, it utilizes a sleek, dark navy palette with a sharp, vibrant blue central spotlight, clean geometric typography, and high-contrast status states to project ultimate precision, safety, and security.

 ---

 ## 2. Total Tech Stack (Current & Planned)